 Exploration of Mars and eventual human travel to it are nothing new.
 While manned missions have remained financial and logistical near-impossibilities, unmanned missions began in 1960.
-There have been 56 Mars missions so far, of which 26 have been successful — a testament to the difficulty in reaching the Red Planet.
+There have been 56 Mars missions so far, of which 26 have been successful — a testament to the difficulty in reaching the red planet.

 This portion of the list includes the world’s most notable past missions, most of which are still in operation.

-Mars Odyssey – 2001
+Mars Odyssey, 2001

 Named after the iconic sci-fi novel and film 2001: A Space Odyssey, Mars Odyssey is a NASA orbital satellite that is currently about 2,400 miles above Mars’ surface.
 It launched on April 7, 2001, and holds the record as the longest-operating spacecraft orbiting Mars.
 Mars Odyssey’s mission was to find proof of past or present water on Mars, using spectrometers and a thermal imager to map out the distribution of water, which was successfully proven on July 21, 2008, by the Phoenix lander.
-Mars Odyssey also serves as a communications relay between Earth and Martian rovers, the Mars Science Lab, and the Phoenix lander.
+Mars Odyssey also serves as a communications relay between Earth and martian rovers, the Mars Science Lab, and the Phoenix lander.
 It is projected to remain in operation until 2025.

-Mars Express – 2003
+Mars Express, 2003

-Mars Reconnaissance Orbiter – 2005
+Mars Reconnaissance Orbiter, 2005

 Like nearly all other unmanned craft listed here, NASA’s Curiosity was made to study the landscape and climate of Mars, comprising the rover portion of NASA’s Mars Science Laboratory (MSL).
-Specifically, Curiosity is looking for potential evidence of microbial life-sustaining conditions — either past or present — and assessing Mars’ habitability ahead of humans contact.
-It’s most notable discovery so far is the discovery of organic molecules on the planet’s surface in 2018.
+Specifically, Curiosity is looking for potential evidence of microbial life-sustaining conditions — either past or present — and assessing Mars’ habitability ahead of human contact.
+It’s most notable find so far is the discovery of organic molecules on the planet’s surface in 2018.
 The rover is equipped with a vast array of instruments and cameras, and has been operational on Mars since 2012.

-Mangalyaan (Mars Orbiter Mission) – 2013
+Mangalyaan (Mars Orbiter Mission), 2013

 The Indian Space Research Organization (ISRO) launched its first interplanetary mission on November 5, 2013.
 Dubbed “Mangalyaan,” the craft is an orbiter that has primarily been used as a proof of concept for ISRO’s interplanetary tech capabilities, testing various flight and communications systems, and providing telemetry data.
 Mangalyaan is also outfitted with a small suite of research instruments designed to capture atmospheric data.
-It is also the cheapest Mars mission to date, costing only $73 million USD.
+It is also the cheapest Mars mission to date, costing only $73 million U.S.

 The Mars Atmosphere and Volatile Evolution Mission (MAVEN) is currently searching for explanations for how and why Mars’ water and atmosphere have been slowly deteriorating and escaping.
 After entering orbit in 2014, it was quickly able to confirm that Mars’ atmosphere was escaping into space, and further observations found the planet’s magnetic field is more like a tail, disrupted by the solar wind.
 This could explain the Red Planet’s loss of atmosphere, but scientists are still investigating.

-ExoMars Trace Gas Orbiter – 2016
+ExoMars Trace Gas Orbiter, 2016

-Launched in 2016, ExoMars is the first in a series of joint Mars missions through a partnership between the European Space Agency and Roscosmos.
+Launched in 2016, ExoMars is the first in a series of joint Mars missions through a partnership between the European Space Agency and Russia’s Roscosmos.
 The mission actually included two probes, the ExoMars Trace Gas Orbiter (TGO) and the Schiaparelli EDM Lander, however the lander crashed on the Mars surface after being delivered by the TGO.
-Researchers hope to gain a better understanding of methane and other trace gases present in the Martian atmosphere that could be evidence for possible biological activity.
+Researchers hope to gain a better understanding of methane and other trace gases present in the martian atmosphere that could be evidence for possible biological activity.

-InSight Lander – 2018
+InSight Lander, 2018